-“…dialogic teaching is as much about the teacher as the learner, and relates to teaching across the curriculum.” - Prof. Robin Alexander
+“…dialogic teaching is as much about the teacher as the learner, and relates to teaching across the curriculum.” - Robin Alexander

 A great dialogic teacher sees pupils as partners in the learning process, not just passive recipients of knowledge (Swaffield, 2011).
 When observing effective dialogic teaching you might expect to hear:

 - Pupils being encouraged to elaborate or add detail